The 5 Best IP Address Management (IPAM) Software in 2022

 SolarWinds IP Detail and History Tracking

-Finally, this tool has an IP administration feature that enables you to delegate the task of IP management to other network admins.
-You just need to specify the range of IPs they will be administering.
-SolarWinds IPAM can run on Windows OS but it can be used to monitor DHCP and DNS servers from multiple vendors.
+Additionally, an IP administration feature allows you to delegate IP management tasks to other network admins, specifying the IP ranges they can administer.
+SolarWinds IPAM is compatible with Windows OS and can monitor DHCP and DNS servers from multiple vendors.

 2. ManageEngine OpUtils